Eddie Guardado

-Edward Adrian Guardado (born October 2, 1970) is a former Major League Baseball relief pitcher and current bullpen coach.
+Edward Adrian Guardado (born October 2, 1970) is an American former Major League Baseball relief pitcher and current bullpen coach.
 Guardado played in Major League Baseball (MLB) for the Minnesota Twins (1993–2003, 2008), Seattle Mariners (2004–2006), Cincinnati Reds (2006–2007), and the Texas Rangers (Two separate stints in 2008 and 2009).
 He was named as a bullpen coach for the Twins in 2014.

 His common nickname is "Everyday Eddie", a testament to his durable arm during his first stint with the Twins.
 Over Eddie's career, he appeared in 908 games.
 Only 22 other pitchers have appeared in more games.

 Professional career

 Minnesota Twins

 Guardado was drafted by the Minnesota Twins in the 21st round (570th overall) of the 1990 Major League Baseball draft.
 For several years, the Twins attempted to use Guardado as a starter, but in 1996, he was converted exclusively to a relief pitcher and did not start another Major League game.
 That season, he led the majors in games pitched with 83.
 In September 2001, Guardado became the Twins' closer, replacing LaTroy Hawkins.
 In 2002, he broke Rick Aguilera's 11-year-old Twins team record for games saved, saving 45 games.
 He followed that up with 41 saves in 2003.
 After that season, he became a free agent.